 Sobo Loft Condos

 Replacing the former Pizza Hut building at 716 W. Babcock Street, the SOBO Loft project was under construction until a fire swept through in February 2019.
-Now, the building has been rebuilt and the SOBO condominiums are for sale.
+Now, the building has been rebuilt and the SOBO condominiums were sold in 2020.
 With 42 one-bedroom condo units and 3,000 sq.ft of commercial space, this mixed-use building is centrally located to downtown and Midtown.
 It's a few blocks from Cooper Park and within walking distance to MSU.
 Each SOBO condo has a private balcony or patio.
 All of the SOBO Lofts have sold but contact us if you would like to be notified when one comes on the market.
 Photo credit: www.intrinsikarchitecture.com.

 A project that was in the works for more than 5 years has taken shape in downtown Bozeman and is now dominating the skyline.
 Construction on the Armory Hotel began in the summer of 2018, with plans to shape the old National Guard Armory building into a nine-story boutique hotel.
 This is now the tallest building in downtown Bozeman, two stories higher than the historic Baxter hotel.
 The Armory Hotel is Bozeman's first 4-star hotel offering "luxe amenities" including a rooftop bar and pool.
 The hotel is home to a restaurant named Fielding's a whiskey bar named "Tune-Up", and a music hall.
 Click here for more information including hotel rates.
 Photo credit Venue Architects.